 Anyone with mobility issues or trouble walking will appreciate how flat Svoronata is, particularly compared to alternative towns on the hilly island.
 That said, there isn’t much to do in the town itself, so it’s best suited to those who want to spend their vacation hopping between tavernas and getting to know the locals.

-Where to Stay in Svoronata:
+Best Places to Stay in Kefalonia in Svoronata:

 Pessada is a small fishing village in the south of the island.
 It’s a very local village that doesn’t particularly cater to tourists, with few shops aside from a simple grocery store.
 Pessada is ideal for anyone who really wants to experience small-town Kefalonian culture.